holistudio/spotify_dash/PROJECT.md

 ## Assumptions

- - Assume user is familiar with interactive dashboards
+ - Assume user is familiar with interactive dashboards.
- - Behind the scenes of Tableau dashboard should be "simple" - one Excel/csv table from which data is visualized.
+ - Behind the scenes of Tableau dashboard should be "simple" - one static Excel/csv table from which data is visualized will do.

 ## User Stories